bholloway/resolve-url-loader/packages/resolve-url-loader/docs/how-it-works.md

 ### concept

-Working with the example above let's simply compile SASS on the command line.

-You can do this several different ways but personally I prefer [npx](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) since I always have `npm` available.
+Continuing with the example let's compile SASS on the command line.
+You can do this several different ways but I prefer [npx](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner).

 ```sh
 > npx node-sass src/styles.scss --output . --output-style expanded --source-map true
 ```

-Using the experimental `sourcemap-to-string` package we can visualise the SASS source on the left vs the output CSS on the right.
+Using the experimental `sourcemap-to-string` package (also in this repository) we can visualise the SASS source on the left vs the output CSS on the right.

 ```
 src/styles.scss